 Abstract

 Background: Randomised controlled trials are widely established as the best method for testing health interventions whilst minimising bias.
 However, recruitment and subsequent retention of children and adolescents in healthcare trials is challenging.
-Participant information sheets for potential participants are often lengthy and difficult to read and understand.
+Participant information sheets are often lengthy and difficult to read and understand.
 Presenting key information using multimedia may help to overcome these limitations and better support young people and their parents in deciding whether to participate in a clinical trial.

 Methods: The TRECA (TRials Engagement in Children and Adolescents) study has two phases.
 The first phase involves a qualitative study with children and adolescents and their parents to inform the development of multimedia information resources and iterative user testing to refine the resources.
 The second phase will embed the use of the multimedia information resources into six host trials in the United Kingdom.
 Patients and their parents approached to participate in the host trials will be randomly allocated to either use the multimedia information resource in conjunction with standard participant information sheets, the multimedia information resource alone, or the standard participant information sheets alone.
 The primary outcome will be the effect of the multimedia information resources on recruitment into trials.
 Other outcomes measured include the effect of multimedia information resources on retention of participants into the host trials and the impact on family members’ decision-making processes, when compared to standard participant information sheets alone.